mpv-player/mpv/DOCS/man/options.rst

     Enable exclusive output mode.
 In this mode, the system is usually locked out, and only mpv will be able to output audio.

-    This only works for some audio outputs, such as ``wasapi`` and ``coreaudio``.
-Other audio outputs silently ignore this options.
+    This only works for some audio outputs, such as ``wasapi``, ``coreaudio`` and ``pipewire``.
+Other audio outputs silently ignore this option.
     They either have no concept of exclusive mode, or the mpv side of the implementation is missing.

 ``--audio-fallback-to-null=<yes|no>``
     If no audio device can be opened, behave as if ``--ao=null`` was given.
 This